georgy7/toyfloat/README.md

 Expected applications:

-* File format design
+* file format design
-* Lossy compression
+* lossy compression

 It has: